Defining "Custom Video Automation"

 VIDEO AUTOMATION IS NOT ABOUT THE TECH.

 The tech, in and of itself, is not that interesting.
-It’s simple (but not easy). and in the scope of things being done with software, it’s relatively low on the “wow scale”.
+It’s simple (but not easy), novel (but not really innovative anymore), and largely unadapted (but certainly not unchartered).
+One needs to know approximately fuck all about content to know that this is an interesting recipe, certainly for something tech oriented.
+Yet somehow, in the scope of things being done with software, it’s relatively low on the “wow scale”.
 So much so that at first glance it gets passed over as being a commodity oriented SaaS thing.
 The prerequisite concept that needs to be understood in order to unlock the true potential of video automation is one that impacts EVERY industry, and that is;

 Enter, “iterator”, version47’s video automation platform.
 If your interest has been piqued, thanks for getting to this point with me because we’ve arrived at the place in our story where I start talking to YOU specifically.